Trainee Imaging Producer at Bauer Media

 What was it about the course that made it stand out to you?

-When I came to an Open Day back in 2015 I saw the amazing facilities BCU had here, so good that even media professionals were using them.
+When I came to an Open Day I saw the amazing facilities BCU had here, so good that even media professionals were using them.
 If the facilities were good enough for big companies such as the BBC or Channel 4, then they were perfect for me as my aim was always to work in one of those big media companies.
 As well as the facilities, a big factor that stood out for me was that the lecturers all came from an industry background, meaning they have been where I wanted to be.
 This was reassuring that they would make sure what we were taught on the course was appropriate and up to date with industry practice.

 Now you’ve graduated, how would you describe the course?